 Faculty Learning Communities

-The Center for Teaching and Learning would like to invite you to join a group of faculty for regular, biweekly discussions about teaching and learning.
+The Center for Teaching and Learning invites you to join a group of faculty for regular, biweekly discussions about teaching and learning.
 In these groups, called Faculty Learning Communities (FLCs), we take on important pedagogical issues of your choosing by discussing readings and sharing our own experiences.

 The FLC program is open to anyone who teaches full-time, whether on a contract or tenured/tenure-track.
 The program resembles a book- or journal club, focused on a specific topic or topics of mutual interest related to teaching and learning.
-Participants will be expected to complete the (brief) readings and make a good faith effort to attend all of the in-person meetings, which will be scheduled approximately every two weeks throughout the term.
+Participants will be expected to complete the (brief) readings and make a good faith effort to attend as many of the meetings as possible, which will be scheduled approximately every two weeks throughout the term.
+In-person and Zoom options are available.

 Whether you're looking for new ideas about teaching and learning; a supportive environment in which you can encounter, explore, practice new classroom techniques; a supportive and inspiring community of peers; or a forum to read and discuss recent scholarship, we'd love to welcome you to one of our FLCs.